iluwatar/java-design-patterns/client-session/README.md

 The Client Session design pattern is a behavioral design pattern that maintains a user's state and data across multiple requests within a web application, ensuring a continuous and personalized user experience.
 This pattern is commonly used in web applications where user-specific data needs to be managed across multiple requests.

 In the given code, we have a `Server` class and a `Session` class.
 The `Server` class represents the server that processes incoming requests and assigns sessions to clients.
 The `Session` class represents a session that is assigned to a client.

-Here's a programmatic example of the Client Session design pattern using the given code:

 ```java
 // The Server class represents the server that processes incoming requests and assigns sessions to clients.